jordanoverbye/gatsby-source-are.na/README.md

 # gatsby-source-are.na

-Source plugin for pulling data into Gatsby from [are.na](https://are.na/)

-Check out a very basic live demo [here](https://gatsby-source-arena-basic-example.netlify.com/).
-The source code for this is in the examples/basic folder.
+A [gatsby](https://www.gatsbyjs.org/) source plugin for pulling data from [are.na](https://are.na/).
+Check out the examples in the `/examples` folder for how this plugin could be used as a lightweight CMS for a image board or portfolio.

 ## Installation